byakugan-1/byakugan.io/_posts/2025-02-20-passport-core-guide.md

 ![Image](/assets/img/passport-core-guide-images/14.webp)

+> If validation fails, do not proceed — contact Foundation support.
+A compromised device can lead to fund loss.
+{: .prompt-danger }

 ## Setting the PIN code

 Next comes the PIN code step.
 The PIN code unlocks your Passport.
 It therefore provides protection against unauthorized physical access.
-The PIN code is not involved in the derivation of your wallet's cryptographic keys.
-So even without access to the PIN code, possession of your 12- or 24-word mnemonic phrase will enable you to regain access to your bitcoins.

 ![Image](/assets/img/passport-core-guide-images/15.webp)

+> The PIN does not derive keys.
+With the mnemonic (and any passphrase), funds are recoverable even without the PIN.
+{: .prompt-info }

 We recommend choosing a PIN code that is as random as possible.
 Also, be sure to save this code in a separate place from where your Passport is stored (e.g. in a password manager).